 '''

 Pattern:

-'pattern' ('<' UserDefinedTypeRef '>')?
-ID ':' STRING

-(Resource(',' Resource))?
+'pattern' STRING (Resource(',' Resource))? '{' PatternAssociation+ '}'

-('{' PatternAssociation+ '}')?

-(AddedTags)?;
+AddedTags?;

 PatternAssociation:

-'with' PatternElementRef (',' PatternElementRef) 'as' STRING (AddedTags)?;

 '''

-The ID on Pattern creates a unique identifier for the element, which maps to the attribute "name".
-The STRING is considered as content for attribute "description".
-The STRING on PatternAssociation is considered as content for attribute "name".
+'''

+'with' PatternElementRef (',' PatternElementRef) 'as' STRING AddedTags?;

+'''

+The STRING in a pattern is considered as content for attribute "kind" and to the "name" in pattern associations.
 References via identifiers directly map to the respective associations of the meta-classes as defined in the abstract syntax.

-9.8.1.5 Auxiliary Elements
+10.6.1.5 Auxiliary Elements